(Updated May 11, 2020)

 2 cups mashed strawberries (about 4 cups whole strawberries)

-2 cups cooked rhubarb (chop rhubarb, add a little water, cook until soft, measure)
+2 cups cooked rhubarb (chop rhubarb, add a little water, cook until soft, drain liquid off, measure)

 2 teaspoons calcium water